U.S. House Jan. 6 panel refers Trump for criminal charges, including inciting insurrection - NewsBreak

 “The Committee has reached important conclusions about the evidence it has developed, and I respect those findings.

 The post U.S. House Jan.
-6 panel refers Trump for criminal charges, including inciting insurrection appeared first on Tennessee Lookout .
+6 panel refers Trump for criminal charges, including inciting insurrection appeared first on New Hampshire Bulletin .